Critical incident stress management: Research and Debate

 Revisiting the debriefing debate: does psychological debriefing reduce PTSD symptomology following work-related trauma?
 A meta-analysis by Stileman presents a recent systematic review.

 Some studies have shown that CISM protocols as described by the ICSIF have demonstrable benefits and that the benefits exceed the costs.
 Benefits include reduced alcohol consumption and increased quality of life.

 Research by Suzanna C Rose et al., 2002, indicates that single session individual debriefing does not decrease rates of PTSD.
 Some organizations have adapted their practices of immediate psychological care techniques that do not use debriefing, such as those endorsed by the CDC, Red Cross, WHO, American Psychological Association and the National Center for Post Traumatic Stress Disorder.

 A 2002 workshop whose goal was to reach consensus on the mental health response to mass violence recommended ending use of the word "debriefing" in reference to critical incident interventions.
 Recent evidence-based reviews have concluded that CISM is ineffective and sometimes harmful for both primary and secondary victims, such as responding emergency services personnel.

 CISM was never intended to treat primary victims of trauma.
 One analysis of the psychological debriefing method used in CISM linked it to increased rates of PTSD one year after an event.
-As of 2022, peer-reviewed meta-analysis specifically warn against the clinical use of CISM for all patients, primary or secondary, stating, "clinical guidelines for managing post-traumatic stress recommend not to practice psychological debriefing".
-The International Critical Incident Stress Foundation refutes these analyses by citing Snelgrove and others who argue that the critics have misapplied the established protocols.
+As of 2022, peer-reviewed meta-analysis specifically warn against the clinical use of CISM for all patients, primary or secondary, stating, "clinical guidelines for managing post-traumatic stress recommend not to practice psychological debriefing".The International Critical Incident Stress Foundation has disputed some of the criticisms of CISM, arguing that studies reporting negative outcomes often evaluated interventions that differed from established CISM protocols.

 Some meta-analyses in the medical literature have found no benefit to CISD.
 A three-year five-state study on the relationships between critical incident stress debriefings, firefighters' disposition, and stress reactions. very low quality evidence of benefit or negative impact for those debriefed.